jamesguessis/pippy/README.md

 # pippy
-pippy is a performance point(PP) calculator for the osu!
+pippy-json is a performance point(PP) calculator for Osu! **Standard** beatmaps.
-This program only works on **standard** beatmaps.
+The output is json to allow easier use with other programs.
 Most of the code is based on the C++ version located [here](https://github.com/Francesco149/oppai).

 # Usage